 - Students considering participation in a sport at a Division I or II college/university will need to make sure the Homeschool high school courses are also NCAA-approved.

 - Part-time and full-time homeschooled students may enroll at OPRFHS and be eligible to participate in extra-curricular activities and clubs, as long as they are district residents and pay tuition in full.
 If homeschooled students wish to participate in sports, the student needs to be enrolled in a minimum of five (5) classes with curriculum approval by the Associate Superintendent.
 Weekly progress reports must be provided to the Athletic Office and is overseen by the Illinois High School Association.

 - Students who wish to be eligible to earn an OPRFHS diploma, at least 22 out of the required 43 credits must be earned at the high school.

 COMPUTER PROFICIENCY TESTING

-- While successful completion of this test satisfies the computer proficiency graduation requirement, the student must successfully complete an additional elective course in order to compile the minimum number of credits required for graduation.
+While successful completion of this test satisfies the computer proficiency graduation requirement, the student must successfully earn 1 additional elective credit to compile the minimum number of credits required for graduation.